Glossary

 Accessory Power Outlet: (APO): This is nothing more than a cigarette light socket.
 Typically fused at 15 amps, it should not be used to power any amateur radio device.

 AGM: (Absorbent Glass Mat): A type of sealed battery which has little or no out gassing.
 It is vibration resistant and has a typical life span twice that of a standard lead acid SLI vehicle battery.
-They come in SLI, reserve capacity (often called deep-cycle), and marine configurations.
+They come in SLI, reserve capacity (often miscalled deep-cycle), and marine configurations.
 Sometimes referred to as a RedTop®, YellowTop®, and BlueTop® respectfully, which are trademarks of the Optima Battery Company.
 Exide Battery Company has a similar series.

 Alternator: The main power generating source for modern vehicles.
 They come is sizes from 40 to 400 amps capacity and supply a nominal 13.8 VDC.